 The Elastic Warp Tool shifts pixels in the direction of brush motion, hence the appearance of pulling or elasticity.
-Drag across the image to shift pixels in the direction of brush motion.
-Compare the original (left) and the warped image (right).

 The Pinch and Punch Tools apply, respectively, a concave or convex spherical distortion under the brush.
-Click and drag in the region you want to change.

-The Twirl Tools produce a "spin art" effect-liquid paint on a surface revolving either clockwise or anticlockwise around a central point.
-Click and drag in the region you want to change.
+The O O Twirl Tools produce a "spin art" effect liquid paint on a surface revolving either clockwise or anti-clockwise.